rlucente-se-jboss/eap-6-stig-guidance/README.md

 with its [release
 memo](http://iasecontent.disa.mil/stigs/pdf/u_JBoss_EAP_6-3_stig_release_memo.pdf).
 Those links are to the official released documents by DISA and they should be the normative standard.
-All of the content in this repository will be shared with DISA for possible inclusion in future releases of the STIG.
+It's my hope that this content will appear in future releases of the STIG.

 STIG Items
 ==========